Sinphaltimus/Amiga-Boing-Ball-Screensaver-for-Windows-10-and-11/README.md

-# Amiga-Boing-Ball-Screensaver-for-Windows-10-and-11
+# Amiga-Boing-Ball-Screensaver-for-Windows
-A screensaver for Windows 10/11 that mimics the iconic Amiga Boing  Ball demo with options.
+A screensaver for Windows* that mimics the iconic Amiga Boing  Ball demo with options.

 # BoingBallSaver